bastien8060/SLE/README.md

 ## Disclaimers

 This project is not finished yet.
-It is a work in progress and needs a lot more work in order to be something functionnal.
+It is a work in progress and needs a lot more work in order to be something fully functionnal.

 ## Installation